Bloombox/Swift/README.md

 Some Menu API methods provide flags for overriding the above behavior, but, by and large, the Menu API is designed to provide product catalog data that is then showcased to a potential retail customer.

-The simplest example of using the Menu API is retrieving an entire menu for a given partner location:
+The simplest example (shown below) of using the Menu API is retrieving an entire menu for a given partner location.
+The full set of methods includs:

+- `retrieve`: Retrieve the entire menu catalog for a given partner location.
+- `section`: Retrieve a single section of a given location's menu.
+Menus are sectioned by `ProductKind`.
+- `featured`: Retrieve the current set of featured products on a given location's menu.
+- `products`: Retrieve one or more product data records.
+- `search`: Perform a fulltext search over products currently listed on a given location's menu.
+- `create`: Create a new product record from scratch.
+- `update`: Update an existing product record with new data.
+- `remove`: Remove an existing product record from a location's menu.
+- `productStatus`: Retrieve the current status of a given product record on a location's menu.
+- `inStock`: Mark an existing product record as currently-in-stock on a given location's menu.
+- `outOfStock`: Mark an existing product record as currently-out-of-stock on a given location's menu.

 Synchronous:
 ```swift